diskoverdata/diskover-community/README.md

 </p>

 ## Download
 - diskover community edition (ce) v2.0-rc.1 has been released!
-See [releases](https://github.com/diskoverdata/diskover-community/releases) for downloads. v2 requires no registration to use.
+See [releases](https://github.com/diskoverdata/diskover-community/releases) for downloads.
+- no registration is required to download or use.
-- Clone repo:
+- clone repo:
 ```sh
 git clone https://github.com/diskoverdata/diskover-community.git
 ```